 Read also: Who Should Eat Flax Seeds And Why?

 In general, there are no options.
-Each of us should look for additional sources of the vitamin besides sunlight.
-Fortunately, this is not that difficult to do.
+We should all seek out additional sources of the vitamin besides sunlight.
+Fortunately, doing this is not too challenging.
 It is enough to include in the diet foods that are guaranteed to replenish your D-reserves.

 1. Salmon